 Fullerton College students are invited to sign up for free weekly meals.
-The college is partnering with Sodexo, its food service provider, to distribute pre-packed bags of groceries starting Friday, April 24.
-Free feminine products and contraceptives will also be available to students, upon request.
+The college is partnering with Sodexo and Pathways of Hope, to distribute pre-packed bags on Thursdays in the summer.
+Free diapers are provided thanks to a generous donation from the Community Action Partnership of Orange County.
+FC’s Student Health Services is also providing free period products and condoms to students, upon request.

-The Hungry Hornet Drive-Thru will operate with strict social distancing measures in Parking Lots A and 8, north of Chapman Avenue.
+The Healthy Hornet Drive-Thru will operate with strict social distancing measures in Parking Lots A and 8, north of Chapman Avenue on Thursdays in the summer.
 All staff members distributing bags will wear gloves and masks.
 Students will have the option of driving through the parking lots or walking up to receive their bag of groceries.
 This map shows the flow of traffic.

 After students submit an interest form, they will receive a confirmation with a time frame and further instructions to pick up their bag.
 To plan for food inventory and traffic flow, students will need to submit forms on a weekly basis until further notice.
 The forms will be hosted here.